Data expected to position state for future stimulus funds

 “West Virginia citizens and businesses alike are hurting right now,” said Steve Roberts, president of the West Virginia Chamber of Commerce.
 “As the U.S. Congress considers further stimulus and relief efforts, we felt one of the best things we could do to help all West Virginians alike is to put the state in the best position possible to receive such recovery funds.”

-Over the coming days, the WV ARC, West Virginia Chamber of Commerce, and West Virginia Development Office will begin surveying businesses to obtain detailed data on the ongoing economic impacts of COVID-19 in the state.
+Over the coming days, the WV ARC, West Virginia Chamber of Commerce, and West Virginia Department of Economic Development will begin surveying businesses to obtain detailed data on the ongoing economic impacts of COVID-19 in the state.
 The Regional Councils will compile the data through GIS software in order to organize and understand the full economic impact in the various parts of West Virginia.
 Once completed, the groups will release the information with the aim of informing the public of available services and directing any potential future stimulus and relief funds to those areas of greatest need.

 To take the Business Impact survey and the survey for businesses with amended hours and procedures during the pandemic, please click here or visit bit.ly/COVIDWVImpact.